 The Corporation updated its awareness and initial assessment during the fourth quarter of 2013.
-During the initial assessment it was determined that the areas with the highest potential impact to the Corporation are accounting for PP&E, PILs, employee future benefits, regulatory deferral accounts, as well as initial adoption of IFRS under the provisions of IFRS 1, First-time Adoption of IFRS ("IFRS 1").
+During the initial assessment it was determined that the areas with the highest potential impact to the Corporation are accounting for PP&E, employee future benefits, RDAs, as well as initial adoption of IFRS under the provisions of IFRS 1 - "First-time Adoption of IFRS" ("IFRS 1").
 The Corporation updated the detailed assessment of accounting and disclosure differences during the first quarter of 2014.
 A detailed assessment of the impact of the IFRS conversion on the Corporation's systems, processes and controls, as well as other business, regulatory and tax is in process.
 During the awareness and assessment phase, the Corporation established a communication plan and a staff-training plan.

-The Corporation has started the design and implementation phase of the project.
+The Corporation is currently executing the design and implementation phase of the project.
 The design phase involves establishing issue-specific working groups in each of the identified areas.
 The working groups establish key milestones, which include developing recommendations, analyzing financial system and internal control impact, developing significant accounting policies, and carrying out ongoing discussions with external auditors, in each area.
-The Corporation is in the process of determining the projected impact of adopting IFRS on its opening IFRS consolidated balance sheet as at January 1, 2014, after considering the options available under IFRS 1.
+The Corporation has determined the projected impact of adopting IFRS on its opening IFRS consolidated balance sheet as at January 1, 2014, after considering the options available under IFRS 1.
+It is not currently expected that the cumulative effect of financial statement adjustments to be recorded at the date of transition will result in a significant retrospective adjustment to the January 1, 2014 shareholder's equity balance of \$1,218.5 million.